 Chia pudding makes a tasty snack, breakfast or lunch!
 This recipe has 9 total grams of carbs, 8 grams of fat and 4 grams of protein, making it an excellent lower carb vegan option.

-These turkey bacon-wrapped jalapeño poppers are a keto-friendly low-carb snack that can also dual as a crowd-pleasing appetizer.
+These turkey bacon-wrapped jalapeño poppers are a low-carb keto snack that can also dual as a crowd-pleasing appetizer.
 Switch it up a little by make some with bacon and others without.

 Looking to pack in some extra protein in your diet?
 These high-protein egg muffins will help you do just that.
 Other forms of eggs also work.
 You can also make deviled eggs or any form of fried eggs to increase your protein intake and keep the carbs low.